StalaK/pkmnYPS/README.md

    ```
    npm install
    ```
+3. Open the `.env` file or create a new `.env.local` file and set the varaible `VITE_API_URL` to the base URL of the API.
+The default is `https://localhost:44356`.
-3. Enter the command to compile for development
+4. Enter the command to compile for development
    ```
     npm run dev
    ```
-4. Navigate to the URL to view the website
+5. Navigate to the URL to view the website